riot662006/fisk-course-notifier/README.md

 > 📌 If you're interested in collaborating or testing early versions of the API-based implementation, feel free to reach out or open an issue!

-## 📄 License & Disclaimer
+## 📄⚠️ License & Disclaimer
-This project is for educational and research purposes only.
+- This project is intended for **personal and educational** use only.
+- It is **not** affiliated with or endorsed by Fisk University or Ellucian.
+- Please **use responsibly** and in accordance with your institution’s policies.

 Note: This scraper is tailored for Fisk University's Colleague Self-Service portal and may require adaptation for other institutions or portals.